SillyVoices/CatalogMainScript/README.md

 # Extras
 Everyone in Catalog Heaven Hates me!!!!!!!!!
 I dont care any more. -- July 27 2025

-July 31 2025, seranok, if you are seeing this, pls secure seranok's rocket jumper's remote event.
+Seranok, if you are seeing this, pls secure seranok's rocket jumper's remote event, also btw, people can crash by summoning alot of bb8 --July 31 2025,